takanory/slides/20190824pyconmy/PITCHME.md

 ### Calculator function using SymPy

 * Motivation
-  * I feel heavy to call a caluclator app on my smartphone
+  * I feel heavy to call a calculator app on my smartphone
   * It seems useful if Slack as a calculator

 +++